 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the Manufacturer antenna type string for the reported Manufacturer Information STA Diagnostic.
+This attribute indicates the Manufacturer antenna type string for the reported Manufacturer Information STA Diagnostic.
 The first octet of this string indicates the antenna count, and the second octet indicates the antenna gain.
 The antenna gain indicates the peak gain in dBi of the antenna connected to the wireless network adaptor.
 The remaining octets contain an ASCII string indicating the type of antenna connected to the wireless network adaptor."

 ::= { dot11WNMDiagMfrInfoReportEntry 10 }